Provence

 Just three hours from Paris.

-Just three hours away by high-speed train from Paris — or a scenic ride from the Riviera’s sunlit coast.
+Just three hours away by high-speed train from Paris to Aix-en-Provence — or a scenic ride from the Riviera’s sunlit coast.

 Go beyond the postcards.